Saint-Laurent-de-Mure: History

 The town bears traces of occupation dating as far back as the Neolithic, as evidenced by the Recou Woods cupstone.

 Ruins of a delphinal castle remain on the Escoffier farm, and its surrounding walls can be seen here and there in the old village.

 The Château de Saint-Laurent was once owned by the barons of Jerphanion, Barons of the Empire whose descendants are among the best jewelers in France, located on the Rue de la République in Lyon.

 The château has the peculiarity of having sewers at children's height, allowing those of the village to regularly enter.
 There are also ancient tombs in Saint-Laurent-de-Mure, at the place called Bois du Baron.

 Renovation

 Renovation work on the local manor house has created an example of the modern French approach and attitudes to the use of older properties.
 The front façade has been renovated rather than restored, and at the rear of the building a glass-walled extension has been added to allow for expansion.
 The house forms the focal point of the local woods, which are often used by the local junior school for the kermesse and other activities.

-Twin towns — sister cities
+Twin towns

 Saint-Laurent-de-Mure is twinned with: